vdchuyen/MTProxyARMPatch/README.md

 # MTProxyARMPatch
-Patch for running MTProxy on ARM (including MIPS)
+Patch for running MTProxy on ARM (including MIPS) and Ampere (on Oracle Cloud)

 1) Start installation - clone [this](https://github.com/TelegramMessenger/MTProxy)